Square Dancing - How It All Started in Australia

 by Jack Murphy

 Jack Murphy is a long surviving Melbourne Caller since the 1950's who developed his skills through the McGrath square dance camp.
 Jack had great longevity - surviving more than 50 years in square dancing.
 Two of Jack's many square dance recordings are included in the 'Square Dance Heritage' section of this site for your listening pleasure.
-Jack (aged 87) and Jim (aged 88) recently had morning tea together at Jack's retirement village - see photo at right.
+Jack (aged 87) and Jim (aged 88) had morning tea together in 2006 at Jack's retirement village when the photo at right was taken.
 At this reunion they of course shared stories about the 1950's square dance boom.
 Jack had recorded his recollections which is published below (we've created some links - underlined - to audio files so you can listen to the work of a few callers mentioned by Jack):

 Several small groups had been square dancing before these events took place, mainly with a small repertoire of singing calls.
 In New South Wales Eddie Carol had been trying to popularise square dancing ever since he learnt to call as a young lad, with little success and much opposition from dance promoters.
 An American caller named Leonard Hurst here with the American services during the war, led American servicemen and local girls through their paces at the Red Cross Recreational Centre in Townsville, Queensland, while he was stationed there.
 He later married an Australian and made Adelaide his home.
 These were only isolated events.

 The growth of square dancing in Australia really dates from the first two events mentioned.